How to cope with change

 Best of all, it’s easy and convenient, especially for city dwellers.
 It can be easily incorporated into your daily routine by using a bike for your daily commute to work or a quick dash to the nearby shops.
 Avoid traffic, get a fresh perspective of your city and often save time!

 Of course, many people who cycle do it simply because it makes them happy, which is not something to be taken lightly.
-Beyond the ‘happiness factor’ and the general mental health benefits of exercise which we have discussed here, though are a host of specific benefits that recommend cycling as the part of your ‘first aid kit’ for mental health.
+Beyond the ‘happiness factor’ and the general mental health benefits of exercise which we have discussed here, there are a host of specific benefits that recommend cycling as the part of your ‘first aid kit’ for mental health.

 Cycling can grow your brain in the same way it can grow your muscles.
 Blood flow to the brain increases just as it does with the muscles, bringing in more oxygen and nutrients that can improve its performance.